NHS Digital Profile:

 fromASID HTTP request header sent to the NRL.

-XML Example of a new DocumentReference resource (pointer)
+XML Example of a New DocumentReference Resource (Pointer)

-JSON Example of a new DocumentReference resource (pointer)
+JSON Example of a New DocumentReference Resource (Pointer)

-- SHALL return a
+- MUST return a

 201CREATED HTTP status code on successful execution of the interaction and the entry has been successfully created in the NRL.

-- SHALL return an HTTP
+- MUST return an HTTP